intellifi-nl/webapi-doc/README.md

 Spots
 -----

 The Intellifi Spots form the eyes and the ears of the server logic.
 They generate events for every item that is detected.
 By doing so they implement the [zone](#zone) abstraction.

 Every spot has it's own representation inside the spots resource.
 This allows you to see and monitor the current status of a spot.
-And to set the locaton that the spot reports it's detections to.
+And to set the location that the spot reports it's detections to.

 * spot_id: This is the fixed and unqiue spot id, at this moment it's the only id in this API that is not an MongoDB ObjectId.
 * is_online: True when the spot is active and capable of sending events.